maximilianweinhold/maximilianweinhold.github.io/index.md

 </head>
 <body>

 I'm Max, a Master's candidate at the University of Edinburgh.
 I study Ecological Economics, and am presently writing my dissertation on how actors respond to malfunctioning institutions, with a focus on including more-than-human actors.
 I was formerly a behavioral neuroscientist at the U.S. National Institute of Neurological Disorders and Stroke where I modeled neural computations in speech disorders.

 My interests are wide-ranging, but at the moment I'm particularly interested in fractal ecosystem restoration, life that doesn't rely on water, aquatic mycelial networks, and tuning carbon sequestration in ecosystems.
-I've also worked on sustainable biomaterials, lunar dust,
+I've also worked on sustainable biomaterials, lunar dust, electronic circuit design, and GIS for assessing urban ecosystem quality.

 <!--div defines a division or section -->
 <strong style = "text-align:center">